Pro Real Estate Photo Tips for Selling or Renting Your Home

 Add a little color interest by layering a small doormat on top of a larger one, producing a picture frame effect.
 Don’t use your family’s last name or initials on the mat, though.
 Depersonalize those photos!

 Take the curb appeal up a notch by using coordinating mulch to the colors of the existing porch items.
 When in doubt, black mulch usually pops against most exterior colors of houses.

 Fix any broken windows or screens immediately in view.

 Find storage space for unsightly yard items, such as pool and lawn equipment or trash and recycling cans.
 Remember, your carefully cropped pictures are selling a dream, not advertising the upkeep and maintenance the house requires.

 Take Your Best Photos

 Brad is adamant about the importance of accurate lighting and how it affects home photography.
+He says,

-“Lighting is by far the most substantial component to photography in general, and in real estate, it is no different.
-Times of day will vary, weather will vary, and the home itself will vary so much so that the same settings, at the same time of day, in the same weather conditions will still result in drastically different photos.”
+“Lighting is by far the most substantial component of photography in general, and in real estate, it is no different.
+Times of day will vary, the weather will vary, and the home itself will vary so much so that the same settings, at the same time of day, in the same weather conditions will still result in drastically different photos.”